 I love working with the camera and I love telling a story; that passion is not going anywhere.
 Fortunately, we have wonderful technology that puts the internet in our hands, and I don't need to work for corporate, in order to connect.
 When I made the final decision to halt working for a corporation, I immediately began planning what I wanted to do on my own.

-Instantly, I conjured a great project, and it has been on paper for the past couple years.
-A lot of time has passed, and it has been spent working, being with my family, and even studying.
-As I update finally update my website in mid-August 2015, I am happy to announce that I will be executing said project very soon!
+Instantly, I conjured a great project, and it has been on paper and in development all these years.
+A lot of time has passed, with nothing executed yet.
+This is because the time has been spent working, being with my family, and even studying.
+With my mom becoming extremely ill, and eventually passing in January of 2016, it goes without saying that more important things were the priority.
+This project has been on the back-burner, but definitely not forgotten: I am happy to announce that I will be executing said project very soon!